 Like The 57 Bus, Accountable is another heart-wrenching real-life story about the effect of social media if used incorrectly.
 In this book, readers see this through racial hate on the internet.
 It shows the consequences of immature actions if taken too far and how those actions can affect others.

 Before Oakmont got an insight into our summer reading books, the journalism club had the opportunity to have a writers’ workshop with Slater.
-She showed us how she became the writer she is today and the tools we can use to improve our writing to be more captivating and hook the reader while also sharing a little about her life before she was an author.
+She showed us how she became the writer she is today and the tools we can use to improve our writing.
+Some things she shared were how to write more captivatingly and hook the reader, while also sharing a little about her life before she was an author.

 Slater is an author, journalist, and teacher who lives in Oakland, California.
 Before that, she was a poet who became a journalist who learned on the job – no journalism degree.
 During this time, she learned the art of long-form journalism, which she used to complete both of her books, along with the art of small “e” structured writing.
 She starts her stories at the climax, then goes to the beginning and explains events that lead to the climax.

-Megan Vance, sports editor of the Oakmonitor, who was also at the journalism workshop states, “The journalism workshop helped me see journalism from a different perspective.
+Megan Vance, the Sports Editor of The Oakmonitor, who was also at the journalism workshop states, “The journalism workshop helped me see journalism from a different perspective.
 Slater’s ideas like long-form journalism and small e-structure writing were ideas I never heard before, but they will help me in the future.”

 Slater explained and taught these ideas during the journalism workshop, mirroring an editorial board meeting.
-Slater helped the journalism class improve their writing and stories helping them create better hooks, article structure, and writing about ideas that we enjoy into interesting articles others would enjoy.
-Slater helped the next generation of journalism students to become the best journalists they could be by giving them tools that they could use to become better at writing and reporting.
+Slater helped the journalism class improve their writing and stories by creating better hooks, article structure, and writing about ideas that we enjoy into interesting articles others would enjoy.
+Slater helped the next generation of journalism students to become the best journalists they could be by giving them tools that could be used to become better at writing and reporting.

 After the journalism workshop, Oakmont held a school-wide student panel-themed assembly with Slater.
 During this panel, students asked in-depth questions about her book and the true message of her books.
 She explained that she wanted to spread awareness of these matters that might not be seen nationwide differently than the conventional way of having a protagonist and antagonist.